Leadership Insight Series

 Vulnerability is not winning or losing; it's having the courage to show up and be seen when we have no control over the outcome. — Brené Brown, Daring Greatly (2012)

-Vulnerability in leadership is not oversharing and it's not emotional exposure or performed humility.
-It's something more precise: the willingness to be seen honestly and to say "I don't know," to acknowledge a mistake, to show uncertainty without pretending it isn't there.
+Vulnerability in leadership gets misread as oversharing or performed humility.
+It's narrower than that: the willingness to be seen honestly and to say "I don't know," to acknowledge a mistake, to show uncertainty without pretending it isn't there.

 Brené Brown, whose qualitative research explored the relationship between vulnerability, courage, and connection, found that vulnerability is not a sign of weakness, but rather the birthplace of trust.
 Her work challenges the assumption most leaders carry: that projecting certainty and control is what earns credibility.